pallavisandilya4-hash/PowerBI-Dashboard-Portfolio/README.md

 Welcome to my Data Analytics & Dashboard Portfolio.

-This repository contains interactive dashboard projects created using Power BI, Excel, SQL, and Python for data analysis and visualization.
+This repository is a collection of my dashboard projects created using Power BI and Microsoft Excel.
+Each project focuses on transforming raw data into interactive dashboards and meaningful business insights through data visualization and analytical storytelling.

 ---